Bridging The Gap Between At Home & Abroad

 Common questions included: Do you speak the language?
 How, are you going to live on your own if you can’t read the directional signs or menus in restaurants?
 Additional, questions included do you know anyone who lives in South Korea and where are you going to live?

 For most expats or nomadic lifestylist who want to live abroad, teaching English is a viable resource.
 Two programs, for example, are the EPIK and TALK program.
 The program provides monthly income, housing, a group orientation (meet new friends), and assistance with completing the Visa requirements.

 However, this was a question I always hated being asked; “Are you going to teach English?”
-My closest friends and family members didn’t understand why I would want to leave a full-time job with medical and insurance benefits.
+My closest friends and family members don’t understand why I would want to leave a full-time job with medical and insurance benefits.
 The thought of taking time off to follow your passion for writing and traveling is a choice they believed I should live without experiencing.

 Just for the record, it’s not that I don’t like kids, my families, or anyone else’s.
 But, to answer the question if I ever want to teach, tutor or create lesson plans, the answer is, “No, I don’t!”
 Not now, not ever.
 I know my strengths and teaching is not one of them.

-I believe people are called to teach, they are born with the patience, love, and understanding to mold young impressionable minds into future politicians, lawyers, and doctors.
+I believe people are called to teach, they are born with patience, love, and understanding to mold young impressionable minds into future politicians, lawyers, and doctors.
 Those are the teachers that you remember years later as having changed your life.